storj/docs/Test-network.md

 directory `--config-dir` where all the configs are specified.
 You can tweak the configuration settings there as needed.

-To see what is happening under the hood you can use `-x` or `--print-commands` to see how the processes are exactly started.
+For insight into what is happening under the hood you can use `-x` or `--print-commands` to see how the processes are started.

 The next step is to run it!